flokosiol/kirby-focus/README.md

 ### Download

-Download and extract the files from this branch, rename the folder to `focus` and drop it into the `site/plugins/` folder of your Kirby 3 installation.
+Download and extract the [zip of the latest release](https://github.com/flokosiol/kirby-focus/releases/download/v3.0.1/kirby-focus.zip), rename the folder to `focus` and drop it into the `site/plugins/` folder of your Kirby 3 installation.
 That's it.

 ## Usage